 LESLIE: Michelle in Minnesota is on the line with a bathroom-floor thing is all I can call it.
 What is going on?
-You’re getting moisture coming up through the floor?
+You’re getting condensation on laminate floor?

 MICHELLE: Yes.
 It’s a laminate floor.
 This is my third summer in this house and it’s the first time that I’ve had this issue.
 And it was – started around the warm and humid days.
 At first, I thought maybe that it was my toilet leaking, because I had a new toilet put in last summer.
 But the plumber did come out and pull the toilet and it didn’t look like it was leaking or that the seal was broken on it.
 So we’re thinking that it’s condensation from the concrete slab coming up between the slats of the laminate flooring.